England on verge of semis after win over Canada

 England top Group A - and, should Papua New Guinea beat Brazil later on Saturday, both winners will progress.

-Craig Richards' side showed their class with 11 tries in total, as Tara Stanley got a hat-trick and Hollie Dodd and Leah Burke both crossed twice.
+Craig Richards' side showed their class with 11 tries in total, as Tara Jane Stanley got a hat-trick and Hollie-Mae Dodd and Leah Burke both crossed twice.

 Fran Goldthorp, Georgia Wilson, Georgia Roche and Carrie Roberts were also on the scoresheet for England.